mozilla/openbadges-discovery/README.md

 * PORT: *optional* Port the server will run on.
 Defaults to 3000.
 * DEV: *optional* Run in development mode.
 Defaults to false.
 * NEO4J_URL: *optional* The neo4j database url to use.
 Defaults to http://localhost:7474.
+* DIRECTORY_URL: *optional* The directory api endpoint to use.
+Defaults to http://localhost:9000.
+* DIRECTORY_KEY: **required** The API key for the directory api calls.

 ### Alternatives